Flat Fee MLS Entry Only Listing Fees & Commissions

 Within the MLS itself (which is directly accessible only by licensed real estate agents and brokers), the special showing instructions field of your listing will contain your contact information and will instruct all licensed real estate agents and brokers to contact you directly.

-Please note, by practice, MLS Property Information Network (MLS PIN) does not syndicate the special showing instructions field to third party websites (such as Realtor.com, Trulia, and Zillow), and therefore, only the listing brokerage’s contact information will be displayed on third party websites.
+Please note, by practice, MLS Property Information Network (MLS PIN) does not syndicate the special showing instructions field to third party websites (such as Realtor.com, Trulia, Zillow, etc.), and therefore, only the listing brokerage’s contact information will be displayed on third party websites.

 Keep in mind that third party websites like Zillow and Trulia (which merged as of 2015 yet still maintain separate websites), and Realtor.com are for-profit businesses which have their own business models that absolutely include selling advertising space to real estate agents so that when a buyer requests more information on a home in a particular zip code, the agent paying for advertising in that zip code will be sent that inquiry directly, bypassing the listing brokerage altogether.